Chair in Conservation Science

 Goose conflicts.
 I work with Nils Bunnefeld at Stirling Univesity and with Johan Mansson, Johan Elmberg, Camilla Sandstrom and Maria Johansson in Sweden to explore conflicts over geese management in Scotland and Sweden.

 Karen Mustin is a Marie Curie Research Fellow, studying the links between governance, equity and biodiversity outcomes in protected areas in Brazil.

 Zara Morris-Trainor's PhD is on "The impact of cashmere production on wild herbivores and snow leopards in the Trans-Himalaya" and aims to explain variation in abundance of wild herbivores, demography and performance of wild herbivores and snow leopard/wolf diet and seasonality in livestock predation rates.
 This research will feed into the development of novel management strategies and ongoing community projects that seek to balance human livelihoods with wildlife conservation.

-Isla Hodgson.
-Isla's PhD is entitled: "Predators, tolerance and conflict: determining the drivers of tolerance towards raptors across Scotland".
-She seeks to understand the role of tolerance in disputes over species management, focussing on raptor species in Scotland, and will explore 1) variation in tolerance between individuals and social groups; 2) the determinants of this variation, and 3) its role in informing attitudes towards raptor management.
+Isla Hodgson Isla's PhD is entitled: "Predators, tolerance and conflict: determining the drivers of tolerance towards raptors across Scotland".
+She seeks to understand the role of tolerance in disputes over species management, focussing on raptor species in Scotland, and will explore: 1) variation in tolerance between individuals and social groups; 2) the determinants of this variation; 3) its role in informing attitudes towards raptor management;

 Saloni Bhatia is doing her PhD with Dr Charudutt Mishra of the Nature Conservation Foundation in India.
 Her PhD is entitled: "Understanding human tolerance towards snow leopards and wolves", exploring cultural tolerance towards these predators, to understand the role of religion and conservation interventions in influencing people's attitudes and behaviour towards these predators.